The Integration of Bible Verses in Academic Curriculum Resources: Is This Necessary?

 Over many years, I have browsed through a variety of supplier catalogues, school descriptions, and talked with a number of other home school moms.
 I read the “whys” and “how that is accomplished” of teaching a Biblical worldview to students.
 As a Christian, I personally agree with a fair amount of it, but not everything.

-One idea that presents itself is that a Christian education (i.e. at home or in a private school) is always better than attending a public education.
+One idea that presents itself is that a Christian education (i.e. at home or in a private school) is always better than attending a public education, in the sense of if such is possible, then Christian parents should choose that over public schooling.
 This idea is basically dealt with in another article posted on our website called “Home Schooling: A Biblical Mandate?”

 Another idea is that to have an education that will uphold a Christian or Biblical worldview, you must integrate Bible learning into all subject areas, in a consistent manner, in daily practice.
 Those who promote this idea often also indicate that IF the Bible is not integrated into all subjects, then the education is not upholding a Christian or Biblical worldview.
 Also, their arguments can focus on a point of saying that Christians who choose to have a non-integrated approach to school and work are wrong because they appear to be leaving God out of their daily life and separating faith on the weekend from work during the week.
 This conclusion results in some Christian parents feeling under pressure to “integrate” or else ruin the likelihood of their children growing up understanding a Biblical worldview.
 So I ask, “Is the integration of Bible content throughout school subject lessons necessary to teach from a Christian perspective?”